The Story

 What we found was complicated.
 Often heavy.
 Sometimes unexpectedly funny.
 And far more hopeful than the news ever lets on.

-There is a phrase that gets used a lot in South Africa — Ubuntu.
-It translates loosely as I am because we are.
-The idea that a person is only really a person through other people.
-We heard versions of that idea in almost every conversation we had — in the way people looked after each other, kept watch for each other, fed each other's children, forgave things they didn't have to forgive.
+There's a word that came up again and again while we were there — ubuntu.
+It translates loosely as I am because we are: the idea that a person is only really a person through other people.
+We heard versions of it in almost every conversation — in the way people looked out for each other, kept watch for each other, fed each other's children, forgave things they didn't have to forgive.

 Hope, it turns out, doesn't disappear when life gets hard.
-Sometimes it is the only thing left.
-And in the people we met, it was every where.
+Sometimes it's the only thing left.
+And in the people we met, it was everywhere.

 04Who we are

-We're Sam and Jamie — the two of us behind No Excuse Films, and the two of us you'll spend time with on screen.
+We're Jamie Clark and Sam Seeley — the two of us behind No Excuse Films, and the two of us you'll spend time with on screen.

 We've been close friends a long time, and we came to filmmaking the long way round.
 One of us spent years as a UK police officer before becoming a producer and presenter.
 The other served as a Royal Marine Commando before becoming a videographer and director.
 Between us, we've seen more than our share of difficult days — though, we'll be the first to admit, nothing close to the weight some of the people we met in Cape Town carry every single day, without complaint and without much of a break.